mmmilord/TQ-Fixit/README.md

 records\game\xpack4\item\containers\loot tables\HCDungeon\x4_HCDung_Greek_N_End_ContainerLoot.dbr
 records\game\xpack4\item\containers\loot tables\HCDungeon\x4_hcdung_greek_n_half_containerloot.dbr

+## - Arc bug on Rend of armor/Spreading Influence decreasing with skill level
+Records\skills\defensive\batter_rendarmor.dbr
+Records\xpack4\skills\neidan\splash.dbr

+The game’s arc system is bugged with game and true values not translating to each other correctly, which can be observed by this graph: https://i.imgur.com/yMCBPYN.png (credit to SoA for illustration) Change SkillTargetAngle for the in-game values to translate backwards to their original values by using the game’s bugged values by observing the graph.

 All instances of legendary tables: records\XPack4\Item\LootTables\Electrum_Xpack0\Amulet\Amulet_Master_Dynamic_3L_1.dbr Changed to N_ variant table (can be changed to E_ if you want)